Chocolate Muffins With White Chocolate Chips

 • Eggs: Use two large, room-temperature eggs.
 Preferably organic free-range eggs.

-• Unsalted butter: Butter is a fundamental ingredient in baking and can greatly influence the texture and flavor of this recipe.
+• Unsalted butter: A fundamental ingredient in baking, it can greatly influence the texture and flavor of this recipe.

 • Golden syrup: Golden syrup can enhance the flavor profile of your muffins with its unique caramel notes.